On the Road……China Camp State Park, San Rafael

 I broke my month-long coffee fast here which may have skewed my perceptions, but I rank this as one of the best espressos I’ve had in Marin.

 I’m a little surprised because my understanding is the owner doesn’t roast on site, but rather receives his beans from the 25lb.
 San Franciscan roaster at the Fairfax Roastery.
-Read more »
+Read the rest of this entry »

 On the Road……Frank Lloyd Wright’s Marin County Civic Center